FZE vs. FZCO in Dubai: Key Differences and How to Choose

 Put simply, the core difference between an FZE and an FZCO lies in the number of owners: an FZE is a single-shareholder company, while an FZCO is designed for two or more shareholders.

-This guide will cut through the complexity.
-We’ll break down what FZE and FZCO mean, their benefits, and provide a clear comparison so you can confidently choose the right legal structure for your business goals.
+This guide explains the differences between FZE and FZCO, outlines their benefits, and offers a clear comparison to help you select the most suitable legal structure for your business.

 What is an FZE (Free Zone Establishment)?

-An FZE, or Free Zone Establishment, is a limited liability company formed within a UAE free zone with a single shareholder.
-This shareholder can be an individual or a corporate entity.
+An FZE, or Free Zone Establishment, is a limited liability company in a UAE free zone with a single shareholder, either an individual or a corporate entity.

 Key Characteristics of an FZE:

-• Sole Ownership & Control: You have complete authority over all decisions and profits.
+• Sole Ownership and Control: You retain full authority over all decisions and profits.

-• Limited Liability: The owner’s personal assets are protected; liability is limited to the company’s capital.
+• Limited Liability: Your personal assets are protected, and liability is limited to the company’s capital.

 • Separate Legal Entity: The FZE has its own legal identity, distinct from its owner.

-• 100% Foreign Ownership: No local sponsor is required.
+• 100% Foreign Ownership: A local sponsor is not required.

-• Tax Advantages: Benefit from 0% personal and corporate income tax in most free zones.
+• Tax Advantages: Most free zones offer 0% personal and corporate income tax.

-• Full Profit Repatriation: Send all your earnings back to your home country without restrictions.
+• Full Profit Repatriation: You can transfer all earnings to your home country without restrictions.

-• Visa Eligibility: Obtain UAE residency visas for yourself, your family, and employees.
+• Visa Eligibility: You are eligible to obtain UAE residency visas for yourself, your family, and employees.

 Who is an FZE Ideal For?